Matthew Newton: Career

 In 2010, Newton was announced as the host of the Australian version of The X Factor on the Seven Network.
 However, in August 2010 following two domestic violence incidents involving girlfriend Rachael Taylor at a hotel in Rome, Newton had to quit The X Factor due to 'medical advice'.

-2011

 In 2011, Newton appeared in Face to Face, an independent Australian film directed by Michael Rymer.
 Newton also appeared in The Lie (directed by Joshua Leonard) in 2011.

-2013–present

 In November 2013, Newton directed and starred in an off-Broadway production of Hamlet in New York City.